1966 San Diego Chargers season: Summary

 San Diego's defense was unbalanced, as they ranked second against the pass for yards per game but last against the run for yardage, touchdowns and yards per carry.
 Opposing offenses exploited this weakness, with 497 rushing plays being called against the Chargers during the season; no other team was run against more than 441 times.
 Defensive tackle George Gross was unofficially credited with a team-high 4 quarterback sacks; the team as a whole had fewer sacks in the absence of Ladd and Faison, slipping from 38 the previous season to 26 in 1966.
 Duncan led the team with 7 interceptions, while Graham had 5.
 Duncan was also the Chargers' main kick returner, ranking second in the AFL with 13.2 yards per punt return and third with 25.7 yards per kickoff return.
 Van Raaphorst converted 51.6% of his field goal (16 of 31), fourth in the league and slightly worse than Trevenio's 60% from the previous season.
-Linebacker Rick Redman took over the punting duties after sharing the role with Hadl the previous year, but his 37-yard average per attempt was the league's worse among players with at least 40 punts.
+Linebacker Rick Redman took over the punting duties after sharing the role with Hadl the previous year, but his 37-yards per attempt was the league's worse among players with at least 40 punts.